Policies for Employees

 Must have the signature or review of the treasurer before the grant is submitted.

-Must have the signature or review of the treasurer before executed.
-The following individuals are the only authorized individuals to contractually obligate the college:
+Must have the signature or review of the Treasurer before executed.
+The following individuals are the only authorized individuals to contractually obligate the University:

 - Vice President for Financial Affairs